Ben-Ortiz/mavenProjectCoffeeShop/README.md

 * SLF4J: How to log for my console application.

 # What I can improve on
-* JUnit: Use Mockito better and better unit tests
+* JUnit: Use Mockito better and better unit tests.
-* SLF4J: Use better logging for transactions
+* SLF4J: Use better logging for transactions.